CaptainJunsan/mtgsetmanager/README.md

 4. Enable quick card search from nav bar - done
 5. Add sorting and filter features - done
 6. Enable deck creation from current collection of cards - done
-7. Refine experience and design for mobile and desktop - quality of life enhancements
+7. Refine experience and design for mobile and desktop - quality of life enhancements - done
 8. Integrate working Google Picker API for cloud-based storage and retrieval
 9. Migrate to managed server with secure user logging and file storage ***MAJOR UPDATE: v2.0.0***
 10. Add share feature to share current JSON file to friends